G-Land: Discovery

 The discovery in the protected jungle of Alas Purwo began when an Australian surfer searched intently for surf breaks on the southeast coast of Java during mid-1971.
-Prior to that, whilst surfing in Western Australia, he had witnessed the huge rolling swells traveling north through the Indian Ocean.
+Before that, whilst surfing in Western Australia, he had witnessed the huge rolling swells traveling north through the Indian Ocean.
 He had a theory there was great surfing potential in Indonesia.

 His discovery was noted by Bob Laverty, and so the legendary tales began.
 Four years after the discovery, Mike Boyum helped set up the first surf camp at G-Land, which was possibly the start of the surf camp concept that has since spread across the globe.
 Balinese surfer Bobby Radiasa took over the operation in the late 70s and still runs it today.
-From the days of the original Boyum/Bobby's camp other camps have opened at G-Land offering various standards of accommodation and facilities to suit a range of holiday budgets.
+From the days of the original Boyum/Bobby's camp, other camps have opened at G-Land offering various standards of accommodation and facilities to suit a range of holiday budgets.

 Geomorphology

-The south coast of Java faces the Indian Ocean, so it is exposed to large swells generated by low pressure systems circling Antarctica, many thousands of kilometers to the south.
+The south coast of Java faces the Indian Ocean, so it is exposed to large swells generated by low-pressure systems circling Antarctica, many thousands of kilometers to the south.
 G-Land is situated on the eastern side of the Bay of Grajagan, so it has a westerly aspect; i.e. at right angles to the predominant swell direction.
 As a result, swell wraps around the point and into the eastern side of the bay, producing long, walling left-handers, which peel at a rapid rate along a half-kilometer stretch of shallow coral reef, forming perfectly hollow tubes that remain open the whole way.

-The wind at G-Land blows offshore between the months of April and September, which also happens to be when the swells are at their largest and most consistent.
-Since the swells are generated by low pressure systems circling Antarctica, their regularity coincides with the passage of these lows.
-So, the swell arrive in pulses, each lasting for a couple of days, with a couple of days between each swell.
+The wind at G-Land blows offshore between April and September, which also happens to be when the swells are at their largest and most consistent.
+Since the swells are generated by low-pressure systems circling Antarctica, their regularity coincides with the passage of these lows.
+So, the swell arrives in pulses, each lasting for a couple of days, with a couple of days between each swell.

-Waves tend to be bigger and better at high tide, so it is best to plan a surf trip for the week following a full or new moon, since this is when the tide is high during the middle of the day.
+Waves tend to be bigger and better at high tide, so it is best to plan a surf trip for the week following a full or new moon since this is when the tide is high during the middle of the day.